Julius Ashkin: Early life and family

 Julius Ashkin was born in Brooklyn, New York, on August 23, 1920.
 His parents were Isadore and Anna Ashkin.
 He had two younger siblings, a brother, Arthur, also a physicist, and a sister, Ruth.
 One older sibling, Gertrude, died while young.
 The family home was in Brooklyn, New York, at 983 E 27 Street.
 Isadore had immigrated to the United States from Odessa, Ukraine at the age of 19.
-Anna, five years younger, also came from the Ukraine (in her case Galicia).
+Anna, five years younger, also came from Ukraine (in her case Galicia).
 Within a decade of his landing in New York, Isadore had become a U.S. citizen and was running a dental laboratory at 139 Delancey Street in Manhattan.
 Ashkin's nickname was Julie.
 He is the uncle of the artist Michael Ashkin.

 Education

 Ashkin attended Brooklyn's James Madison High School, graduating in 1936, while still a few weeks shy of his 16th birthday.
 In his senior year, he received honors and awards.
 He was awarded a scholarship to attend Columbia University, where he studied four years as an undergraduate from 1936 to 1940, and three as a graduate from 1940 to 1943.

 Physicists then working on Columbia's faculty in those years included professors Enrico Fermi, Isidor Isaac Rabi, Hans Bethe (visiting), Edward Teller (visiting), and instructors Arnold Nordsieck, Hugh Paxton, and Willis Lamb.
 All these men were recognized as among the finest of their generation and four of them — Fermi, Rabi, Bethe, and Lamb — were to be awarded the Nobel Prize.

 As an undergraduate, Ashkin was invited to join an honorary mathematics society, and received awards.
 He entered the fall semester as an assistant lecturer and began work toward a master's degree.
 A year later, having received that degree, he began work toward a Ph.D. under the supervision of Willis Lamb.
 As a graduate student, Ashkin contributed to one paper in astrophysics. and two papers in statistical mechanics He collaborated with Lamb in writing the first of the two papers on statistical mechanics and with Teller in writing the second.
 This second paper, "Statistics of Two-Dimensional Lattices with Four Components" has since been frequently cited.
-He received his Ph.D. in Physics in 1943.
+He received his Ph.D. in physics in 1943.